ckarthickit/jetpack-compose-experiments/compose-codelabs/States.md

 ![Todo Screen + TodoRow without Side Effect][todo_screen_tree_2]

-## Idempotent Composables
+## Idempotent Composable

 > An idempotent composable always produces the same result for the same inputs and has no side-effects on recomposition.

-> Composables should be `idempotent` to support recomposition.
+> Composable should be `idempotent` to support recomposition.